bgshin/bgshin.github.io.bak/_talk/announcement_7.md

 inline: true
 ---

-:speaker: Invited talk *"Interdisciplinary research for innovation and entrepreneurship"* at **The Korean American Scientists and Engineers Association**
+:speaker: Invited talk *"Interdisciplinary Research for Innovation and Entrepreneurship"* at **The Korean American Scientists and Engineers Association**